Alpha-Lipoic Acid

 All the parameters above were improved in the α-lipoic acid-treated diabetic group.
 Oxidative stress is increased in the kidney of type 2 diabetic GK rats.
 It is associated with the progression of diabetic nephropathy. α-lipoic acid can protect renal function in diabetic rats via its antioxidant activity.

-Is alpha lipoic acid good for inflammation?
+Is alpha lipoic acid good for physical strain?

 Alpha-Lipoic Acid